rkdud007/blog/content/mini-storage-proofs.md

 </div>
 </details>

 Next, pass this block header as input in the contract to verify with the block hash that we retrieve in the previous step.
+In Ethereum, block hash is keccak hashed value of rlp encoded (bytes type) block header.
+The code is implemented to retrieve the block hash by giving block header data from input and comparing it to the block hash directly obtained from OPCODE.
+In this way, we can make sure about the validity of the provided block header.

 - evm/EVMStorageproof: